 Dale has over 30 years of aviation engineering experience.
-He began his career as an apprentice in the Royal Australian Air Force where he served for nine years.
-He then spent the next 17 years in the industry working in turbine engine and component overhaul facilities, on and offshore gas and petroleum helicopter industries and maintaining aero-medical charter aircraft.
-Dale joined Kendell Airlines in 1999 as a Licensed Aircraft Maintenance Engineer and held the position of a Technical Support Engineer with both Kendell and Rex.
-In late 2006 Dale was appointed as a Maintenance Controller for Rex and took up the position of Maintenance Control Manager in 2007.
-He is a member of the Rex Management Committee.
+He began his career as an apprentice in the Royal Australian Air overhaul facilities, on and offshore gas and petroleum helicopter industries and maintaining aero-medical charter aircraft.
+Dale joined Kendell Airlines in 1999 as a Licensed Aircraft Maintenance with both Kendell and Rex.
+In late 2006 Dale was appointed